Blog

 Ad Hoc Meeting Meaning?

 For example, a sudden change in project requirements might prompt a quick meeting.
-These meetings are common in workplaces that prioritize flexibility and collaboration.
+They are common in workplaces that prioritise flexibility and collaboration.

 Pros and Cons of Ad Hoc Meetings